 This curriculum is designed for health professionals who provide well-child care, and particularly to those served by state MCH programs or by Medicaid's Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) program.
-Winner of a 2010 Grand APEX Award for Excellence for the Website and a 2009 Award for the Pocket Guide.
+The curriculum consists of 10 half-hour modules.
+A Well-Child Care Pocket Guide is also available.
+(Registration and accreditation fees apply).

-The HealthCheck Training and Resource Center is for use by health professionals who see children under 21 years of age covered by Medicaid in the District of Columbia to serve as a self-directed online learning experience; a review of important HealthCheck and EPSDT requirements and services; and a source for current information and updates.
+The HealthCheck training curriculum was developed for health professionals in the District of Columbia to serve as a self-directed online learning experience; a review of important HealthCheck and EPSDT requirements and services; and a source for current information and updates.

-This online learning tool supports staff in local and state programs in their efforts to provide comprehensive Sudden Infant Death Syndrome and Infant Death (SIDS/ID) program services in both risk reduction and bereavement support for families in cases where an unexpected infant/child death does occur.
-Winner of a 2010 APEX Award for Excellence for Training Publication.
+This online learning tool supports staff in local and State programs in their efforts to provide comprehensive Sudden Infant Death Syndrome and Infant Death (SIDS/ID) program services in both risk reduction (so that children have the best chance of surviving the risk period for SIDS/ID) and bereavement support for families in cases where an unexpected infant/child death does occur.

 CPEI consists of six training modules and provider resources designed to enhance the knowledge and skills of early intervention service providers from the education, health care, therapeutic, and social service fields.
 The main purpose of CPEI is to meet the critical need for training in comprehensive, evidence-based early intervention practices.